Canna 10k Trail Run 2020

 Toilets are available at the Square, the community shop and the pier.
 A shower is available (cost £1.00) at the Square.

 CEILIDH & Bar : There will be a ceilidh in the evening in the Shearing Shed.
-Tickets for the ceilidh will be available at the door.
-A bar will be run in the Shearing Shed by Cafe Canna with food available - stovies or mac-n-cheese- yum!
+Tickets for the ceilidh will be available at the door. £10 for adults and children free.
+NB your run ticket does not include the ceilidh or food.
+We advise that electronic payment will not be possible out with Café Canna itself.
+A bar will be run in the Shearing Shed by Cafe Canna with food for sale - stovies or mac-n-cheese- yum!

 Getting here : At this time of the year it is possible to visit Canna on a Saturday and return to Mallaig on the same day.

 The ferry leaves Mallaig at 07:30am, arriving into Canna 10:00am.
 It then leaves Canna at 18:25, returning to Mallaig for 20:55.

 Full timetable available here

 PLEASE NOTE – vehicles cannot be brought onto the island.